Heavy quark diffusion coefficient with gradient flow: Introduction

-The NLO correction to $\kappaE$ is sizable~\cite{Caron-Huot:2008dyw} thus calling into question the validity of the perturbative expansion and inviting for strong coupling calculation.
-However, the only analytical strong coupling calculation available are for supersymmetric Yang-Mills theories~\cite{Herzog:2006gh,Casalderrey-Solana:2006fio}.
-Therefore, non-perturbative lattice QCD calculations for the heavy quark diffusion coefficient are heavily desired.
-However, a direct calculation of the transport coefficients on the lattice can be very challenging as it involves a reconstruction of the spectral functions from the appropriate Euclidean time correlation functions.
+The NLO correction to $\kappaE$ is sizable~\cite{Caron-Huot:2008dyw}, thus calling into question the validity of the perturbative expansion, and inviting instead a strong coupling calculation.
+Currently, the only analytical strong coupling calculations available are for supersymmetric Yang-Mills theories~\cite{Herzog:2006gh,Casalderrey-Solana:2006fio}, and therefore nonperturbative lattice QCD calculations for the heavy quark diffusion coefficient are heavily desired.
+However, a direct calculation of the transport coefficients on the lattice can be very challenging, as it involves a reconstruction of the spectral functions from the appropriate Euclidean time correlation functions.
 The transport coefficient is then defined as the width of the transport peak, a narrow peak at low energy $\omega$.
-Reconstruction of the spectral function in presence of a transport peak is a challenging problem, especially since the width of this peak is inversely proportional to the heavy quark mass $M$~\cite{Petreczky:2005nh}.
+Reconstruction of the spectral function in the presence of a transport peak is a challenging problem, especially since the width of this peak is inversely proportional to the heavy quark mass $M$~\cite{Petreczky:2005nh}.
 Moreover, the Euclidean time correlators are relatively insensitive to small widths~\cite{Aarts:2002cc,Petreczky:2005nh,Petreczky:2008px,Ding:2012sp,Borsanyi:2014vka,Ding:2021ise}.

-The problem with the transport peak can be circumvented by a use of the effective field theory approach.
-Especially, the heavy quark momentum diffusion coefficient can be related to correlators of field strength tensor components.
-The leading contribution in the \TM expansion $\kappaE$ is related to a correlator of two chromo-electric fields $E$~\cite{Caron-Huot:2009ncn,Brambilla:2016wgg} and the \TM correction is related to a correlator of two chromo-magnetic fields $B$~\cite{Bouttefeux:2020ycy}.
-The corresponding spectral functions $\rhoEB(\omega)$ corresponding to these correlators do not have a transport peak and the heavy quark diffusion coefficients $\kappaEB$ are defined as their $\omega \rightarrow 0$ limit.
-Moreover, the small $\omega$ behavior is smoothly connected to the UV behavior of the spectral function~\cite{Caron-Huot:2009ncn}.
+The problem of the transport peak can be circumvented by the use of the effective field theory approach.
+In particular, the heavy quark momentum diffusion coefficient can be related to correlators of field-strength tensor components.
+The leading contribution in the \TM expansion $\kappaE$ is related to a correlator of two chromoelectric fields $E$~\cite{Caron-Huot:2009ncn,Brambilla:2016wgg}, and the \TM correction is related to a correlator of two chromomagnetic fields $B$~\cite{Bouttefeux:2020ycy}.
+The associated spectral functions $\rhoEB(\omega)$ corresponding to these correlators do not have a transport peak, and the heavy quark diffusion coefficients $\kappaEB$ are defined as their $\omega \rightarrow 0$ limit.
+Moreover, the small-$\omega$ behavior is smoothly connected to the UV behavior of the spectral function~\cite{Caron-Huot:2009ncn}.